Could Nikola Tesla Have Given The World “Free” Energy? – The Conspiracy Discussed

 Perhaps it was inevitable that Tesla would find himself in America, rapidly becoming the place to be, even then.
 In 1884, two years shy of his thirtieth birthday, Nikola Tesla arrived in New York.

 America, and “The War of the Currents!”

 He would work as an electrical engineering assistant to one, Thomas Edison.
-The two men however, were soon at odds with each other.
+The two men, however, were soon at odds with each other.
 Tesla considered Edison clumsy and non-scientific in his approach to his work.
 He also disagreed with his theories.

 Before long, Tesla left Edison’s employment.
-Both men vied to win the “contract” to power the north east of the United States.
+Both men vied to win the “contract” to power the northeast of the United States.
 Using Niagara Falls as their “power station”, both set out to pitch and prove their theories.
 This became known in the press as the “War of the Currents” – and it was at times, a nasty campaign.
 One that proved to forever set the two men against each other.

 Tesla’s alternating current system ultimately proved more powerful and efficient, and his system won out.
 It is the absolute basis of the international power grid that is still used today.

 Tesla had achieved, at least in part, his dream of electrifying the world.
 However, he had more in mind than just the alternating current system.
-Tesla felt that electricity and energy was all around us – it was just a question of harnessing it.
+Tesla felt that electricity and energy were all around us – it was just a question of harnessing it.